 - German Academic Exchange Service (DAAD) The German Academic Exchange Service (DAAD) offer financial support for studying, research and teaching abroad – find out more on their website.

-- German Federal Law on Support in Education (Auslands-BaföG) Financial support according to the German Federal Law on Support in Education (BaföG) is possible for German nationals, nationals of other EU member states under certain conditions (e.g. after five years of living in Germany), persons with registered refugee status in Germany etc. Additional conditions apply for support for studies abroad.
+- Germany's Federal Education Assistance Act (Auslands-BAföG) Financial support according to the German Federal Law on Support in Education (BaföG) is possible for German nationals, nationals of other EU member states under certain conditions (e.g. after five years of living in Germany), persons with registered refugee status in Germany etc. Additional conditions apply for support for studies abroad.
 The usual age limits (30 years, 35 years for postgraduate degrees) apply.
 The thresholds vary from country to country, but can be higher than those for education in Germany, which means that students who are not eligible to receive financial support through BaföG for studies in Germany might be eligible for funding for their studies abroad.
 Germans whose permanent residence is outside of Germany can be granted funding under certain circumstances if they study in their country of residence or a third state.
 Applications for financial support under BaföG should be made at least six months before the start of the course.
 In Germany, the Ausbildungsamt der Region Hannover is the authority responsible for dealing with requests in relation to the United Kingdom and the Republic of Ireland and has more information on its website (in German).

 Student budget calculator